cockroachdb/cockroach-cloud-sdk-go/docs/CockroachCloudApi.md

 > AllowlistEntry AddAllowlistEntry(ctx, clusterId).AllowlistEntry(allowlistEntry).Execute()

-Add a new CIDR address to the IP allowlist.
+Add a new CIDR address to the IP allowlist

 ### Example